A look at Two Harbors Investment Corp.'s (TWO) recent performance gives investors their first glimpse of hope.

 Two Harbors Investment Corp.
 (NYSE: TWO) Trading Performance Indicators

-Two Harbors Investment Corp.
-(TWO) is currently performing well based on its current performance indicators.
-A price to sales ratio for the trailing twelve months stands at 3.27.
+You can see what Two Harbors Investment Corp.
+(TWO) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a price to sales ratio for the trailing twelve months stands at 3.30.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 0.40, a number that is poised to hit 0.19 in the next quarter and is forecasted to reach 0.78 in one year’s time.